bheale/us-core-with-mcc-test-kit/README.md

 May 2023 Connectathon that it will be kept current.
 However, come back frequently till then for updates.

+We have included an example of a good outcome: exampleMCCGoalTestGood.pdf.
+We also include an example of MCC Goal being used in the folder MCC_2023_profs_Goal.

 As we borrowed heavily from the US CORE test kits, we owe gratitude and thanks to the hard work of the US CORE crew (and Inferno team too).